albendz/albendz-code-share/site/content/blog/career_growth/work_hobbies.md

 **Drawbacks**

-* Certifications, courses, and intentional skills development are usually not impactful unless you are specifically asked to do them
+* Certifications, courses, and intentional skills development are usually not impactful unless your team does not have other experts
-* Companies frequently expect people to learn on the job unless they are in a consulting or contracting space
+* Companies frequently expect people to learn on the job rather than courses unless they are in a consulting or contracting space
-* Companies may select one or more individuals to learn about a new technical area and bring back that expertise to the team
-* If you have not been asked to use the skill you want to learn, it is going to be hard to create impact from learning it

 ### Increasing Testing or Monitoring Coverage